 Sometimes organizations already have well-meaning policies in place, but the execution of those policies has the unintended consequence of adding to the workload of, say, people of color or an underrepresented sexual orientation.

-For example, when you want to diversify your hiring panel but you have just three women on your team of 100, you’ve essentially created a whole separate job with more responsibilities for them – one they might not have time for, nor will help them get promoted.
+For example, when you want to diversify your hiring panel but you have just three women on your team of 100, you’ve essentially created a whole separate job with more responsibilities for them – one they might not have time for, and that won’t help them get promoted.

 Step #9: Align ERGs with leadership sponsors